hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 We've hit a roadblock.
 The `Duck` and `Goose` classes represent both flying birds and swimming birds, but JavaScript only allows single inheritance.
 The lack of support for multiple inheritance means we can't just add a new class in and inherit from it.

-Instead of using inheritance, we can use a **mix-in** instead.
-A mix-in is an object that defines one or more methods that can be "mixed-in" to a class.
+Instead of using inheritance, we can use a **mixin** instead.
+A mixin is an object that defines one or more methods that can be "mixed-in" to a class.
 This grants that class access to all of the methods in the object.
 It's the only real workaround for the lack of multiple inheritance short of duplication.
-Let's see what mix-ins look like:
+Let's see what mixins look like:

 ```js
 const Swimmable = {